danielabrasilva/customer_segmentation_classifier/README.md

 There are three project components:

- 1. A Python script named `process_data.py`, which clean the data.
+ 1. A Python script `process_data.py`, which clean the data.

- 2. A Python script named `clustering.py` with a customer segmentation.
+ 2. A Python script `clustering.py` with a customer segmentation.

- 3. A Python script named `classifier.py` which classify individuals in customers or non-customers.
+ 3. A Python script `classifier.py` which classify individuals in customers or non-customers.

 ### Licensing, Authors, Acknowledgements